Itsjustkewa/Retro-Phone-KeyStrokes/README.md

 # Retro-Phone-KeyStrokes
-A mini challenge conducted at Veriff's pycon written in CSharp
+A mini challenge conducted at Veriff's pycon.

+A console application written in CSharp.